rcfgroup/labpipe-client-public/README.md

 > Although we DO NOT monitor or use any data saved on the test server, if you are going to try out adding a new operator, it is recommended that you use a TEMPORARY email address and FAKE name.

 ## License
-This project is open  under Non-Profit Open Software License 3.0 (NPOSL-3.0).
+This project is made available under GNU General Public License v3.0 (GPL-3.0).